-17 APB Ethical Standard 5, paragraph 145(b) provides that 'the audit firm shall not undertake an engagement to provide restructuring services in respect of an audited entity where the engagement would require the
+- 17 Section 5 of Part B of the FRC Ethical Standard, paragraph 5.159(b) provides that the audit firm shall not undertake an engagement to provide restructuring services in respect of an audited entity where the engagement would require the auditor to act as an advocate for the entity in relation to matters that are material to the financial statements. - 18 Such circumstances may create an advocacy threat which it is unlikely any safeguards can eliminate or reduce to an acceptable level.

-- auditor to act as an advocate for the entity in relation to matters that are material to the financial statements'. - 18 Such circumstances may create an advocacy threat which it is unlikely any safeguards can eliminate or reduce to an acceptable level. - 19 Where an audit firm auditing a Small Entity takes advantage of the dispensation in paragraph 15, it discloses the fact that it has applied this Standard in accordance with paragraph 24.
+19 Where an audit firm auditing a Small Entity takes advantage of the dispensation in paragraph 15, it discloses the fact that it has applied this Standard in accordance with paragraph 25.